codatio/codat-docs/docs/accounting-api/guides/bill-pay/introduction.md

 - Your customers can see that payments were reconciled against bills as expected in their accounting platform.

 :::tip Invoices or bills?
 Codat's data model distinguishes between invoices where the company *owes money* and invoices where the company *is owed money*.
-If the company has received an invoice and owes money to someone else (accounts payable) we call this a Bill.
+If the company has received an invoice and owes money to someone else (accounts payable) we call this a bill.
+In Codat's data model, a [Bill](/accounting-api#/schemas/Bill) is an itemised record of goods purchased from or services provided by a supplier.

 See [Invoices](/accounting-api#/schemas/Invoice) for the accounts receivable equivalent of bills.
 :::

 ### Use the hosted app

-Use the [hosted app](https://demo-bill-pay.vercel.app/) to quickly see the demo app in action without having to run the code locally.
+Use the [hosted app](https://demo-bill-pay.vercel.app/) to quickly see the demo app in action without having to run the code locally.¬

 ### TO DO - Bill pay demo process flow